GULibrarySandbox/intro-text-mining-analysis-2022/content/8-visualising_data.md

 {% capture alert %}
 *A warning on using visualisation methods with text*:

-Visualisation methods and tools are useful for “preliminary analysis and hypothesis adjustment” and early data exploration.
-Always check results “against traditional content analysis techniques which are more sensitive to the complex structure" of language.
+Visualisation methods and tools are useful for early data exploration and initial analysis.
+Always check results against traditional analysis methods which are more sensitive to language structures.

-Quantitative analysis of textual data is a reductive process where the “coherent system of meaning units” is broken down.
-Take care not to read suppositions into visualisations that are not a real reflection of the data, its meaning and relationships.
+Quantitative analysis of textual data is a reductive process where the units of language are broken down.
+Take care not to make assumptions from visualisations that are not a real reflection of the data, its meaning and relationships.
 (Gabor, H. et. al., 2019)
 {% endcapture %}{% include alert.html text=alert color="warning" %}

 ## Text visualisation examples